lunarashley777/DOOM-FX/README.md

 ## To assemble:

-``MAKE SURE to save your WinUAE config when you make any changes, and load it before starting!!``
+``MAKE SURE your WinUAE config is loaded, and any changes you make to the config are saved!!``

 1. Set up an emulated Amiga 4000 in WinUAE.
 [Follow this tutorial up to 4:09 to set up the A4000.](https://youtu.be/Cqu2NAZ9dgg)